Tatum Hauck Allsep

 Director of Advocacy & Insurance

-Nikki Black grew up outside of Atlanta, Georgia, and after receiving her Masters of Social Work in her beloved home state, she moved to the great city of Nashville in 2010.
+Nikki Black grew up outside of Atlanta, Georgia, and after receiving her Masters of Social Work in her beloved home state, moved to Nashville in 2010.

-In Nashville, she has worked directly with and advocated for individuals and families trying to access coverage and care under the Affordable Care Act (ACA), TennCare, and CoverKids.
-In her role as a federally-certified Navigator under the ACA, Nikki also developed curriculum, trained, and provided support to staff at Federally-Qualified Health Centers, as well as other ACA enrollment assisters across the state, and provided education to the public about their options for accessing coverage and care under the ACA.
-For the last few years, she carried her experience in health advocacy to the field of health policy.
-There, she drew from her experience in working directly with individuals and families and applied that to her research and writing on Medicaid, health reform, and insurance coverage.
+In Nashville, Nikki has worked directly with and advocated for individuals and families trying to access coverage and care under the Affordable Care Act (ACA), TennCare, and CoverKids.
+In her role as a federally-certified Navigator under the ACA, Nikki also developed curriculum, trained, and provided support to staff at community health centers, as well as other ACA enrollment assisters across the state, and provided education to the public about their options for accessing coverage and care under the ACA.
+Nikki also worked for several years in health policy where she drew from her experience in working directly with individuals and families and applied that to her research and writing on Medicaid, health reform, and insurance coverage.

-Nikki is delighted to move back into a role where she can work directly with individuals in a way that educates and empowers them.
-Because of her desire to work with a team committed to advocating for those in need, and her understanding of the unique obstacles musicians and other self-employed individuals may face when accessing coverage and care, she is delighted to be part of the Music Health Alliance team.
+Nikki is delighted to again be in a role where she can work directly with individuals in a way that educates and empowers them.
+Because of her desire to work with a team committed to advocating for those in need, and her understanding of the unique obstacles musicians and other self-employed individuals may face when accessing coverage and care, Nikki is delighted and proud to be part of the Music Health Alliance team.

 Caitlin Kennedy is a Nashville Native with deep family roots in the music industry.
 Growing up the daughter of a self-employed songwriter, she is aware of the hardships that individuals in the music industry face when it comes to finding the right healthcare coverage for themselves and dependents.
 Before joining MHA as the Executive Administrator, she spent three years in the Licensing Department at ASCAP helping to ensure songwriters receive compensation for their intellectual properties.
 Caitlin graduated Cum Laude from the University of Tennessee with a Psychology degree and taught Special Education for a year before moving back to Nashville.
 Caitlin has always had a heart for helping people and is so grateful to be making a difference with MHA.